Adarsh-g-s/MultilabelMetrics/ReadMe.md

 ### Challenge

 In this code, no external libraries like numpy, pandas, sklearn among others have not been used for writing the loss function.
-The loss functions are written from scratch using basic math functions.
+The loss functions are written from scratch using basic math functions in Python.